1.3 Common Sources of and Response to Conflict in the Workplace

 Limited Resources/Common Resource Pool

 Another previously discussed factor that contributes to conflict is dependence on common resource pools.
-Resources such as money, time, and equipment are often scarce.
+Resources such as money, time, and equipment are often scarce (or they are perceived to be scarce).
 Competition among people or departments for limited resources is a frequent cause for conflict.
 For example, cutting-edge laptops and gadgets such as the newest iPhone are expensive resources that may be allocated to employees on a need-to-have basis in some companies.
 When a group of employees have access to such resources while others do not, conflict may arise among employees or between employees and management.
 While technical employees may feel that these devices are crucial to their productivity, employees with customer contact such as sales representatives may make the point that these devices are important for them to make a good impression to clients.
 Because important resources are often limited, this is one source of conflict many companies have to live with.
 When resources are limited, a zero-sum game exists in which someone wins and, invariably, someone loses.

 Task Interdependence